fbpx

 • Key Performance Indicators (KPIs) and Service Level Agreements (SLAs)

-Listing out the metrics used to measure your team not only impresses prospective customers, it also proves you have smooth internal processes and know what each team member is responsible for.
+Listing out the maintenance key performance indicators (KPIs) used to measure your team’s success not only impresses prospective customers, it proves you have smooth internal processes and know what each team member is responsible for.

 Resources and Technology